elaine84/jupyter-synchronized-folders/design.md

 Jupyter notebooks are widely employed in classes at Cal because they provide a natural environment for introducing data science skills to students.
 Critically, they enable a browser-based interface to computation in the cloud, meaning that students only need a browser to start programming and interacting with data.

-As instructors at Cal develop a rich ensemble of data science classes, we want to include and support those who do not have much experience with computational tools.
+As instructors at Cal develop a rich ensemble of data science classes, they need tools that will allow them to include and support those who do not have much experience with computational tools.
 We focus here on a particular problem that they quickly encounter, namely that of managing the notebooks, data, and other files they develop and distribute to students.

 For the instructors' current workflow, see https://github.com/data-8/connector-instructors#workflow